 The good thing about the ethanol fireplace is that there are (to my knowledge) very few/no restrictions on where they can be used.
 The only thing the ethanol fireplace is fresh air, as the flame use the oxygen in the room to burn.

 As the fireplace shouldn’t be considered a primary source of heating, you can actually still utilize it in a clever way.
 Say you are one of those lucky folks who own a holiday home or summer cottage.
-Maybe the heating isn’t that good, and the size of the place aren’t enormous – here an ethanol fireplace would be great.
-The thing is, when you use the place its for a short period, and you only need heat when you’re there.
+Maybe the heating isn’t that good, and the size of the place isn’t enormous – here an ethanol fireplace would be great.
+The thing is when you use the place it’s for a short period, and you only need heat when you’re there.
 Then you don’t need to think about chopping wood, cleaning, smoke, soot, ashes and many more of those annoying effects of a traditional fireplace.
 You can even put the ethanol fireplace in the back of your car, and take it with you when you leave.

 But that’s not the only place you can use it.
 If you have a conservatory you might have noticed – they can get quite cool during winter.
-The sad thing is, that it’s still a room that is nice to sit in and relax, and with an ethanol fireplace you can.
-As the fireplace instantly gives you heating, you can have it burning when you sit there, and just shut it off when you don’t – its that simple!.
+The sad thing is, that it’s still a room that is nice to sit in and relax, and with an ethanol fireplace, you can.
+As the fireplace instantly gives you heating, you can have it burning when you sit there, and just shut it off when you don’t – it’s that simple!.